sinjoysaha/morse-code/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contribution you make is **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature`)